Samuel Bellamy: Career

 Bellamy's greatest capture came in the spring of 1717, when he spotted the Whydah Gally (pronounced WHID-uh) sailing through the Windward Passage between Hispaniola and Cuba.
 Built in England in 1715 as a state-of-the-art, 300-ton, 102 ft English slave ship with 18 guns, and with speeds of up to 13 kn, the Whydah was on its maiden voyage in 1716 and had just finished the second (Africa to Caribbean) leg of the Atlantic slave trade, loaded with a fortune in gold, indigo, Jesuit's bark, ivory and other precious trade goods from the sale of 312 slaves.
 Bellamy chased the Whydah for three days before getting close enough to fire.
 After a single shot, Captain Lawrence Prince surrendered the Whydah by lowering its flag.
 True to his reputation for generosity, Bellamy rewarded Prince's lack of resistance by trading the Sultana for the Whydah.
 Removing the captain's quarters and upgrading the ship to 28 guns, Bellamy turned his new flagship northwards along the eastern coast of the Carolinas and on to New England.

-Captain Charles Johnson (possibly a pseudonym) in A General History of the Robberies and Murders of the Most Notorious Pyrates relates the story of the Whydah overtaking a sloop commanded by Captain Beer.
+Captain Charles Johnson (a pseudonym) in A General History of the Robberies and Murders of the Most Notorious Pyrates relates the story of the Whydah overtaking a sloop commanded by Captain Beer.
 Bellamy wanted to let the captain keep his ship, but his crew voted to burn it, and the captain of the merchant vessel declined an invitation to join the pirates.
 Bellamy is attributed with making this now-famous speech:

 Silver recovered from the wreck of the Whydah.
 Forbes Magazine ranked Bellamy #1 in its list of "Top-Earning Pirates".

 I am sorry they won't let you have your sloop again, for I scorn to do any one a mischief, when it is not to my advantage; damn the sloop, we must sink her, and she might be of use to you.
 Though you are a sneaking puppy, and so are all those who will submit to be governed by laws which rich men have made for their own security; for the cowardly whelps have not the courage otherwise to defend what they get by knavery; but damn ye altogether: damn them for a pack of crafty rascals, and you, who serve them, for a parcel of hen-hearted numbskulls.
 They vilify us, the scoundrels do, when there is only this difference, they rob the poor under the cover of law, forsooth, and we plunder the rich under the protection of our own courage.
 Had you not better make then one of us, than sneak after these villains for employment?